Trip to Northern California, Oregon and Washington along the Coast 2017

 10555.
 The fog disappears all of sudden.

 10556.
 Harris Beach State Park.
-Bird Island is the biggest in Oregon.
+Goat Island is the largest bird island in Oregon.
 The beach is a bit foggy.

 10560.
 Lone Ranch and Lone Ranch Beach.